cnrad/bezier/README.md

-# bezier curves
+# Bézier curves

-a little website for my end-of-year final project in AP Calc AB
+A little website for my end-of-year final project in AP Calc AB